 Welcome to my webpage!
 My name is Dmitry Abbakumov.
 I am a psychometrician and data scientist.
 I hold a PhD in psychometrics and methodology of educational sciences from KU Leuven, Belgium.
 After the doctorate in 2019, I have started up the Open Lab for Psychometrics of Digital Learning and now I am working as a PI there.
 In addition, I am leading a psychometric team at eLearning Office at HSE University in Russia.

-My professional mission is to help universities and EdTech companies improving digital learning products by investigating and explaining how these products work using the (advanced psychometric) analysis of behavioral data collected by platforms and applications.
+My professional mission is to help universities and EdTech companies improving digital learning products by providing them with the (advanced psychometric) analysis of behavioral data collected by platforms and applications which evidently shows when and why these products do or do not work.

 Creating an explanatory psychometric network of difficulties and problems of digital learners